Vegan Frosted Animal Crackers (Bunny Cookies)

 - 3 cups (390g) unbleached, all-purpose flour

-Mix together 1 cup (192g) organic sugar and 1 cup (222g) vegan butter using a stand mixer with a paddle attachment or a handheld electric mixer.
+Cream the Butter and Sugar.
+In a mixing bowl, combine 1 cup (192g) organic sugar and 1 cup (222g) vegan butter until it’s light and fluffy.
+Use a stand mixer with a paddle attachment or a handheld electric mixer.

-Sift 2 teaspoons (9g) baking powder and 3 cups (390g) flour into a large bowl, whisk, and set aside.
+Sift the Dry Ingredients.
+In a separate bowl, sift together 2 teaspoons (9g) of baking powder and 3 cups (390g) of flour.
+Whisk until combined, and set aside.

-Add the egg replacer and 1 teaspoon (4g) vanilla extract to the sugar and margarine mixture, mixing after the addition.
+Combine Wet Ingredients.
+Add the prepared egg replacer and 1 teaspoon (4g) vanilla extract to the sugar and margarine mixture.
+Mix.

 Vegan Mother’s Cookie Icing/Frosting/Coating Ingredients